midarrlabs/midarr-server/README.md

 ## Configuration

-#### Media
+#### Media library

-Media must be mounted as in your Radarr and Sonarr instances:
+This must be mounted as in your Radarr and Sonarr instances:

 ```yaml
 volumes: